humanmade/altis-core/docs/README.md

 **`altis.aws_sdk.params : array $params`**

-Filters the final parameters used for creating the global instance of the AWS SDK.
+Filters the final parameters used for creating the global instance of the AWS SDK accessed via `Altis\get_aws_sdk()`.

 ## Modules